aabdurrauf/UAV-takeoff-landing-arduino-xplane11/README.md

 ## 🚀 How to Run
 1. Flash Arduino Code
-- Open the uav_takeoff_landing.ino file in Arduino IDE and upload it to your Arduino board.
+- Open the uav_takeoff_landing.ino (for take off and landing only) or main.ino (for autonomous waypoint mission) file in Arduino IDE and upload it to your Arduino board.
 2. Start X-Plane 11
 - Load the UAV model and start a simulation scenario.
-3. Run Python Script
+3. Run Python Script according to the mission (can be inferred from the file name)

 ## 🔁 Data Flow
 ```